 Also, the more of these upgrades you make, the higher performance your music server will have:

 - Use ultra-high efficiency motherboards and CPUs with a minimum of features.

 - Isolate all boards, modules, storage drives, and PCIe cards with independent power supplies.

-- Upgrade RAM with a minimum of 8GB of high-performance low-latency (CAS 9 or better).
+- Upgrade RAM with a minimum of 8GB of high-performance low-latency RAM (CAS 9 or better).

-- Use an mSATA SSD card or small internal solid state drive (SSD) for your operating system and player software.
+- Use a low-capacity (64GB) SLC mSATA SSD card or 2.5" SLC SSD for your operating system and player software.

-- Use a large internal SSD or external NAS/RAID array with SSDs for your music library.
+- Use a large capacity internal MLC SSD or external NAS/RAID array with MLC SSDs for your music library.

 - Independently power any external drives, switches, routers, or converters with an ultralow-noise linear power supply..

 - Use high-performance shielded data cables both inside and outside the chassis (USB, Ethernet, SATA, etc).

 - Isolate input music data, output music data, and software commands on an independent data buss.